yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 To make it easy to read, hereafter Software-as-a-Service is termed as **SoftServ** while Service-as-a-Software is termed as **ServSoft**.

-In the SoftServ scenario, *software* refers to the application and it is defined as functional endpoints for its users to achieve some tasks.
-Its business model is reflected in *service* where users pay the SoftServ provider via subscription.
+In the SoftServ scenario, *software* refers to the application and it is defined as functional endpoints for assisting users to finish tasks within a predefined scope.
+Its business model is reflected in the *service* part where users pay the SoftServ provider via subscription.
 The prosperity of the SoftServ ecosystem is attributed to the development of cloud-based infrastructure in the last few decades.
 The cloud-based services are layered hierarchically, that is, *infrastructure*, *platform*, and *software* (there may be other layers existing but these three are the foundational ones), and hence, the SoftServ layer that is built on top of them is charged by the *usage* of any services at a lower layer.
-In the ServSoft scenario, differently, *software* is meant to implement a holistic service that finishes a **service**, i.e., *service*.
-And the user pays for the completion of that **service** accomplished by the software.
+In the ServSoft scenario, differently, *software* is meant to implement a system that helps users to accomplish a holistic end-to-end *service*.
+And the user pays for the completion of that *service* achieved by the software.

-Let's consider a few examples to illustrate the differences of SoftServ and ServSoft:
+Let's consider a few real-world examples to illustrate the differences of SoftServ and ServSoft:

 * In the form of SoftServ, Gmail provides an application that helps